Morse theory study on the evolution of nodal lines in $\mathcal{PT}$-symmetric nodal-line semimetals: Summary

 Thus, we have shown that the topology changes of nodal lines are determined by the point-group symmetry of the $\bm k$ point at which the topology change occurs.
 In this paper, we limit ourselves to the simplest point groups such as rotation or mirror reflection only.
 An extension to other point groups is beyond of this paper, and is left as a future work.
+In this paper, we limit ourselves to the nodal lines composed of one conduction band and one valence band, and we describe the nodal lines in terms of the two-band model.
+It should be interesting if we extend our analysis to the cases with the larger number of bands, which will include various intriguing cases such as the triple points \cite{PhysRevB.103.L121101} and double band inversion \cite{PhysRevLett.121.106403}.
+Nonetheless, the analysis for the larger number of bands will be largely different and much more complicated than the two-band cases.
+Therefore the extension to multiband systems is left for future work.